pkarsy/rfboot/help/Installation.md

 ### Install the apropriate software
 First of all, a linux PC is needed for the development.
 I don't use Windows neither MAC and is very difficult for me to support another platform.
-I did most development on a Linux Mint 17.3 machine.
-Maybe you need to adapt the procedure for your environment.
+The instructions below are valid for Ubuntu 14.04 LTS (and Mint 17.X) 16.04 LTS (and Mint 18.X) and probbably for the base debian releases.
+Maybe you need to adapt the procedure if your environment is different.<br/>
 Open a terminal:

 ```bash
 # this is recommended before start